klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 In Next.js 13, components in the `app` directory are **Server Components** by default.
 They are rendered on the server and can fetch data directly.
 If you need to use client-side features like state or event handlers, you need to create **Client Components** by adding the `"use client"` directive at the top of the file.

-> **Angular Comparison:** In Angular, components run on the client by default, but with Angular Universal, you can render components on the server for faster initial load times.
-Next.js Server Components provide a similar benefit by offloading rendering to the server.

 ---

 ## Checking Your Progress